iann0036/tf-cfn-provider/docs/providers/grafana/DataSource.md

 `CustomMetricsNamespaces` - (Optional, for the CloudWatch data source type) A comma-separated list of custom namespaces to be queried by the CloudWatch data source.

 `AssumeRoleArn` - (Optional, for the CloudWatch data source type) The role ARN to be assumed by Grafana when using the CloudWatch data source.

-`AccessKey` - (Required by some data source types) The access key required to access the data source.

-`SecretKey` - (Required by some data source types) The secret key required to access the data source.

 ## Return Values